awsdocs/amazon-sqs-developer-guide/doc_source/sqs-overview-of-managing-access.md

 ## Specifying Policy Elements: Actions, Effects, Resources, and Principals<a name="sqs-specifying-policy-elements"></a>

-For each [Amazon Simple Queue Service resource](#sqs-resource-and-operations), the service defines a set of [API actions](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_Operations.html)\.
-To grant permissions for these API actions, Amazon SQS defines a set of actions that you can specify in a policy\.
+For each [Amazon Simple Queue Service resource](#sqs-resource-and-operations), the service defines a set of [actions](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_Operations.html)\.
+To grant permissions for these actions, Amazon SQS defines a set of actions that you can specify in a policy\.

 **Note**
-Performing an API action can require permissions for more than one action\.
+Performing an action can require permissions for more than one action\.
 When granting permissions for specific actions, you also identify the resource for which the actions are allowed or denied\.

 The following are the most basic policy elements: